lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/charimg.rst

 `dataRef`
-  Butler data reference for science exposure
+  `Butler <#>`_ data reference for science exposure

+..
+Butler: we'll link to this in a glossary, minimally

 `exposure`
   Exposure to characterize (an `lsst.afw.image.ExposureF`_ or similar).
 If None then unpersist from "postISRCCD".
 The following changes are made, depending on the config: